 - 1. Check the blade wear before you try to adjust the linked elevation offset.
-If applicable, update the Cutting Edge Length accessed via the Edit button on the Blade Manager screen. - 2.
+If applicable, update the Cutting Edge Length accessed via the Edit button on the Blade Manager screen.
+You can also account for blade wear on curved cutting edges by entering horizontal and vertical measurements via the Change Input Method on the Cutting Edge Length screen. - 2.
 Make two parallel passes beside each other. - 3.
 Measure the step size (saw tooth) between the passes. - 4.
 If there is a step between passes, access the Linked Elevation Adjustment screen via the Work Settings menu. - 5.
 Enter a positive value to lift the left side of the blade (from the operator's perspective) and lower the right side, or enter a negative value to lower the left side of the blade and lift the right side.